Entry class of the LeanIX Reporting Library. An instance of this class is globally available as lx variable.

 Methods

-• Execute a custom GraphQL query to the LeanIX GraphQL API.
+• Execute a custom GraphQL query or mutation against the LeanIX GraphQL API.

 Parameters